marcraft2/tesla-carplay/tesla-doc.md

 ```

-You can startup bluealsa by it to `/etc/rc.local` before the exit line:
+You can startup bluealsa by it to `/etc/rc.local`:

 ```
 nano /etc/rc.local
 ```

-Now add
+Now add this before the exit line :
 ```
 export LIBASOUND_THREAD_SAFE=0
 /usr/bin/bluealsa -S &
 ```
-before the exit line.

 There is a `a2dp` plugin for our bluetooth agent.
 So we'll change the services' `ExecStart` parameter like so: